MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 **Description**

 Adversaries might exploit the Windows Print Spooler service to perform privileged file operations in an improper manner.
-An attacker who has (or obtains) the ability to execute code on the target, and successfully exploits the vulnerability, could run arbitrary code with SYSTEM privileges on a target system.
+An attacker who has (or obtains) the ability to execute code on the target, and who successfully exploits the vulnerability, could run arbitrary code with SYSTEM privileges on a target system.
 If run against a domain controller, the attack would allow a compromised non-administrator account to perform actions against a domain controller as SYSTEM.

 This functionally allows any attacker who enters the network to instantly elevate privileges to Domain Administrator, steal all domain credentials, and distribute further malware as a Domain Admin.